push-protocol/PIPs/definitions/README.md

 ### Type

-Type decribes the high level standard which the PIP wants to improve.
+Type describes the high level standard which the PIP wants to improve.

 1. **Standard**  PIP describes any change that affects most or all Push protocol implementations, such as changes in core, interface, networking or application level standards.